-- Evidence of financial capacity must be provided as part of the Preliminary Plan submission. - The expected construction costs to complete the required site improvements was included in the April 22, 2019 preliminary plan submission. - The applicant has provided information on the licensed professionals working on this project as evidence of technical capacity.
+- Evidence of financial capacity must be provided as part of the Preliminary Plan submission.
+A letter from Cort & Small, LLC, a tax preparation and accounting company was submitted, which verifies the financial capacity of the applicant to complete the project. - The expected construction costs to complete the required site improvements was included in the April 22, 2019 preliminary plan submission. - The applicant has provided information on the licensed professionals working on this project as evidence of technical capacity.